 CVs always accepted – Please Read Below

-Thank you for your interest in teaching positions with our school.
+Thank you for your interest in music teaching positions with our school.
 This page will give you an idea of our philosophy of teaching and our ideas on how our school can best meet the needs of our students and teachers.
 If you are interested in applying for a teaching position after reading this page and viewing our website please apply below.
 No Phone Calls Please.
 Only suitable applicants will be contacted for an interview.
-If a position is not currently open we will add your application.
-We are always accepting applications, so don’t be shy!
+If a position is not currently open, we will add your application.
+We are always accepting applications so don’t be shy!

 WHY TEACH WITH US?

 There are several places you can teach music around the Toronto area.
 Why should you consider teaching with us?

 MUSIC TEACHING POSITIONS

 As a music teacher you can teach privately in your house/your students’ homes, or you can teach in a music store/school – both have upsides and downsides.
 If you teach in your home or students’ homes, the upside is you can keep all of the revenue you charge to the student.
 Since you have no expenses like rent, a receptionist or advertising you do not have to pay out a percentage to overhead costs.
 There are also downsides of teaching in your home or your student’s homes.
 It can be hard to keep your schedule constantly full with new students.
 Getting a full schedule can be difficult and expensive if you have to run ads.
 Even if you are a good, well-liked teacher, it can take a long time for referrals and word of mouth to fill your schedule.
 If you are driving to student’s houses you also have to factor in the driving time between students which limits the amount of teaching you can actually do.